10 Ways to Diversify Streams of Revenue for Nonprofits

 10. Let your current donors into the inner circle.

-It’s a pretty common strategy these days: donors cover the fees.
+It’s a pretty common and effective strategy these days: donors cover the fees.
 Turn your online donation form into an opportunity for potential donors to spring for a little extra so that your transaction and processing fees are covered.

 Tips to earn more money with diversified revenue streams